univ-of-utah-marriott-library-apple/display_manager/README.md

 ## Uninstall

-To remove Display Manager from your system, download the .dmg and run the "Uninstall Display Manager [x.x.x]" package to uninstall it, where *x.x.x* represents the version number.
-The version is not relevant, as all of the Display Manager uninstallers will work on any version of Display Manager.
+To remove Display Manager from your system, download the .dmg and run the "Uninstall Display Manager [x.x.x]" package to uninstall it.

-At the end it will say "Installation Successful" but don't believe it - this will only remove files.

 ## Purpose